Skip to content

 Compliance Context

 Multi-jurisdiction licensing is the regulatory backbone.
 FCA EMI authorization in the UK (temporarily restricted April 2024, restored July 2025), Isle of Man FSA Class 8 license, Brazil Central Bank PI license, and Danish FSA authorization.
 Segregated player funds, capital requirements, regular audits.
 PCI DSS Level 1 covers card data.
 KYC is tiered: small deposits get basic checks, larger amounts need full document verification.
 Most players deposit without friction while riskier transactions get proper screening.
 Since players come through AstroPay already partially verified, that's less compliance work your team has to do.
 Supports Curacao and MGA-licensed operators.
-Fraud tools are encryption-based rather than the AI-driven systems Nuvei or Paysafe run, but adequate for a wallet model where players are pre-verified.
+Fraud prevention runs through a Caf partnership: AI-powered document capture, liveness detection, biometrics, facematch and background checks.
+AstroPay reported a 20%+ improvement in onboarding conversion and a significant drop in attempted fraud after launching Caf's tools in 2024-25.
+This is a real AI/ML stack, not just basic encryption.
 Chargeback liability sits with the merchant, same as most.
 Inpay is the exception at 0% operator liability.

 About AstroPay: Company Background